Why am I so quiet?

 Research suggests that being quiet or having difficulty talking can be caused by a number of factors.
 One possible reason is that your mind may wander and go blank, making it difficult to form words or find the right thing to say.
 This can be especially common in situations that involve high levels of stress or anxiety.

-It’s important to find ways to reduce your stress levels so that you can more easily express yourself.
 Lastly, finding outlets for self-expression such as writing, art, and music can be a great way to cope with your feelings and gain confidence in expressing yourself.

 9. You get bored easily when people are talking

 Do you find yourself tuning out when someone else is talking?
 Then you go home and you ask yourself, “why am I so quiet?”
+Or, “I’m a quiet person.”
 It could be that you are an introvert or just get bored easily.
-If you’re an introvert, it’s natural for you to prefer time alone to engage in activities that energize you and don’t require a lot of interaction with others.

-Alternatively, if you’re not an introvert but still find yourself zoning out in conversations, it could be that the topic of discussion isn’t interesting to you or the conversation isn’t stimulating enough.
-In this case, it may help to take initiative and steer the conversation in a direction that interests you.
+Alternatively, if you’re not an introvert but still find yourself zoning out in conversations, it could be that the topic of discussion isn’t interesting to you.

 For many people, the idea of being the center of attention can be daunting and uncomfortable.
 If you find yourself being particularly quiet in social situations, it may be because you simply don’t like being the center of attention.
-While it’s normal to feel a bit shy or anxious at times, it’s important to remember that everyone has a unique personality and there’s nothing wrong with wanting to stay in the background.

 Get 8 Free Tools to Become Socially Confident